KlausBlum/LO-ly-wiki/Config.md

 With this option selected, OLy will call LilyPond to produce a PDF file.
 Unlike with the SVG option, this works with any template, no restrictions apply.
-Also, no additional fonts have to be installed.
+Also, no additional fonts have to be installed. _Therefore, this is the file format I'd currently recommend to choose._

 However, as a second step, this PDF file has to be converted into an SVG file which then will be inserted into your LO document.
 That means, you will have to install an additional conversion software and specify the exact command line to be called.